Uniform K-stability of polarized spherical varieties: Background on polarized spherical varieties

 where \(\halfSum\) is the half sum of positive roots of \(\group\).
-The above result is proved by considering the first order asymptotic of the dimensions of the spaces of pluri-sections \(H^0(\variety,\lineBundle^k)\) and Weyl's dimension formula
+The above result is proved by considering the first-order asymptotic of the dimensions of the spaces of pluri-sections \(H^0(\variety,\lineBundle^k)\) and Weyl's dimension formula